Islamic Human Rights Commission: Country reports

-IHRC produces country reports on human rights abuses e.g. Nigeria.
+IHRC produces country reports on human rights abuses in counties such as Nigeria.
 It also submits reports to the Universal Periodic Review (UPR) mechanism at the United Nations.
 The list of countries it has submitted reports on in the period 2007–2010 are: Iraq, China, Egypt, Saudi Arabia, France, Sri Lanka, The Philippines, Tunisia, Morocco, India, Bahrain, United Kingdom.

 Thematic reports

-It also produces thematic reports e.g. on hijab and freedom of religious expression, even submitting some of these to UN committees such as the Committee for the Elimination of Discrimination Against Women (CEDAW).
+It also produces thematic reports on themes such as hijab and freedom of religious expression, even submitting some of these to UN committees such as the Committee for the Elimination of Discrimination Against Women (CEDAW).

 Anti-terrorism laws

-It has also produced several critical works overviewing anti-terrorism laws, particularly in the UK.
+It has also produced several critical works opposing anti-terrorism legislation, particularly in the UK.
 Its 2006 report 'Anti-terrorism: A Modern day Witch-hunt' by Fahad Ansari was praised by Tony Benn and Bruce Kent.
 According to Benn:

 Scholarly work of this kind helps us by emphasising the importance of Civil Liberties to all communities.